zenangst/Spots/README.md

 ## Key features

 - JSON based views that could be served up by your backend.
-- Supports displaying multiple collection and table views in the same container.
+- Supports displaying multiple collections, tables or regular views in the same container.
 - Features both infinity scrolling and pull to refresh, all you have to do is to setup delegates that conform to the public protocols on `SpotsController`.
 - No need to implement your own data source, every `Spotable` object has their